chrisotto6/VSCodeFitNesse/README.md

 Outlined below are the configurations that have been added to run tests through VS Code's integrated terminal.

 ### Required Configurations
-When running a test the '-c' argument is filled out by the extension based on what test you have open in the editor.
+When running a test the '-c' and '-d' arguments are filled out by the extension based on what test you have open in the editor.

 >// Java memory setting for running tests.\
   "fitnesse.javaVirtualMachineMemory": "768m"